 You can start with unrelated bachelor’s degree, say you’re transitioning from a different career, but then you must earn a master’s degree in healthcare administration (MHA).

 The best part is you don’t have to attend on-campus classes to get an MHA.
-Many universities, such as the University of South Carolina, offer master’s degree in healthcare administration 100% online.
+Many universities, such as the University of Southern California, offer master’s degree in healthcare administration 100% online.

 A master’s degree in healthcare administration makes it incredibly easier to land good jobs, and set you on track for managerial and executive positions.